ganu0811/sentence-transformers/readmeganesh.md

 MultipleNegativesRankingLossGanesh:
 In MultipleNegativesRankingLossGanesh, line 40, i have introduced the 't' parameter and have set its value as 0.75 which a float datatype.
-In line 51, self.loss calls our gBCEloss.
+In line 51, self.loss calls our gBCEloss. from line 55-68, we do compute beta, scores and calulate the mean loss.

+gBCE loss:
+created a new file for gBCE loss and have defined it.
+Takes true_probabilities, ground_truth_labels and beta as the input and computes the gBCE loss.